 And I suppose maybe it is our responsibility to do the kind of work that we’re doing so that we can help because if there is a problem, and you can’t solve it, because there’s nobody else helping out, then we’ve got to take responsibility for that and create communities that are easy to find and easy for people to come to.
 And I think that’s starting to happen now.

-And guess what, that is how I found out that information, but when I was able to look myself, I had to rely on my families to help me and they were so overwhelmed with everything right and they did the best they could.
-But what’s hard, it’s describing, what you feel like what your symptoms are.
+And guess what, that is how I found out that information, but when I was able to look at myself, I had to rely on my family to help me and they were so overwhelmed with everything right and they did the best they could.
+But what’s hard, it’s describing, what you feel like and what your symptoms are.
 So they had to go back to their jobs.
 So I was alone.
 I’m on disability, I can’t work and I hate that.
 And so I’m finding out a lot of things because now I can use technology to find out before I couldn’t.
 And that is a big, huge thing.

 How the stroke happened

 Yeah.
 So, you know, when you had the stroke, what were the circumstances around that?
 Were you alone?
 Were you with some family?
 What happened there?
 How, did you discover that you were about to have a stroke?